DeclanMolony/Data301_Final_Project/README.md

 ![](https://github.com/DeclanMolony/Data301_Final_Project/blob/main/Images/image13.PNG?raw=true)

-As you can see, the R^2 on models with the intercept are not high; however, the P-values for all the coefficients except for the minimum income tax rate are all below .05, providing statistical evidence of their importance when predicting the inflow of a given state per year.
+As you can see, the R-squared on models with the intercept are not high; however, the P-values for all the coefficients except for the minimum income tax rate are all below .05, providing statistical evidence of their importance when predicting the inflow of a given state per year.

 Interpretation of coefficients:

 1. Intercept: If a state has no taxes, we predict that there will be 100,000 people trying to enter the state
-2. Minimum Income Tax Rate: If a state increases it’s tax rate for the lowest tax bracket by 100%, then we expect 700,000 new people to enter the state)
+2. Minimum Income Tax Rate: If a state increases its tax rate for the lowest tax bracket by 100%, then we expect 700,000 new people to enter the state)
-3. Maximum Income Tax Rate: If a state increases it’s tax rate by 100%  for the highest tax bracket by 100%, then we predict 1,326,000 people to enter the state
+3. Maximum Income Tax Rate: If a state increases its tax rate by 100% for the highest tax bracket by 100%, then we predict 1,326,000 people to enter the state
 4. Median Income Tax Rate: If the income tax rate increases by 100% for the median tax bracket, then we predict for 3,270,000 to leave the state.
 5. Sales Tax: If the sales tax rate increases by 1% for the state, then we predict for 1,656,000 people to enter the state.